Informing & Coaching Business Users

 - Example: Passwords should never be posted in a shared document.

-- Example: API Authentication tokens (e.g., Basic, Bearer) or Private Keys are effectively passwords and should never be stored or sent in plain text.Thank you for always keeping [Company Name] secure!
+- Example: API Authentication tokens (e.g., Basic, Bearer) or Private Keys are effectively passwords and should never be stored or sent in plain text.If you are aware of sensitive information that could be mishandled, or you’d like help share sensitive information in a safe and secure way, please reach out to [[email protected]].Thank you for always keeping [Company Name] secure!